luheorga/employees_mg/README.md

 # TODO
 - Add better exception handling in server and client
-- Move ApiUrl from EmployeesAPIRepository to AppSettings.json
+- Move ApiUrl from EmployeesAPIRepository.cs to AppSettings.json